dieghernan/dieghernan.github.io/collections/_projects/Sfera.md

 **Project discontinued** due to the shutdown of Pebble.
 {: .alert .alert-danger .p-3 .mx-2 .mb-3 .lead}

-**Sfera** for Pebble Time Round is a highly customizable watchface that gets the most out of the smartwatch capabilities.
-Set your preferences and enjoy this beautifully designed watchface.
+**Sfera** for Pebble Time Round is a highly customizable watch face that gets the most out of the smartwatch capabilities.
+Set your preferences and enjoy this beautifully designed watch face.

 ![Banner](https://raw.githubusercontent.com/dieghernan/Sfera/master/assets/SferaBanner.png)